Skip to main content

 How is chemo used to treat vaginal cancer?

-Chemotherapy (chemo) drugs may be given intravenously (into a vein), by mouth, or applied to the skin in an ointment.
+Chemotherapy (chemo) drugs may be given intravenously (into a vein), taken by mouth, or applied to the skin in an ointment.
 Drugs taken by mouth or injected into a vein are called systemic chemotherapy.
 They enter the bloodstream to reach throughout the body, making this treatment useful for vaginal cancer that has spread to other parts of the body.

 Chemo drugs commonly used for vaginal cancer